Eagles, Vikings stage NFC championship rematch Sunday

 The Seahawks‘ former Legion of Boom might have given LA’s booming attacking fits.
 This group, while well coached and aggressive, figures to struggle with an offense that comes with 10 days off and has three wideouts who eclipsed 100 yards receiving last game: Brandin Cooks, Cooper Kupp and Robert Woods.
 Plus, the Rams are no slouches on defense.

-Seattle’s season, despite two straight wins, got more messy when it lost star safety Earl Thomas (broken leg) and tight end Will Dissly (patellar tendon) for the year.
+Seattle’s season, despite two straight wins, got messier when it lost star safety Earl Thomas (broken leg) and tight end Will Dissly (patellar tendon) for the year.
 Thomas’s parting gesture to the Seahawks sideline was not quite complimentary.

 Miami (3-1) at Cincinnati (3-1)